112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 The French believe that all men are born and create d equal .
-They believe . in freedom of speech, freedom o f religion, freedom of the press, the rights of minorities , government of the people, by the people, and for th e people .
+They believe . in freedom of speech, freedom o f religion, freedom of the press, the rights of minorities , government of the people, by the people, and for the people .
 What do the Germans believe a n
 The French were our allies during the American Revolution .
 They were our allies in I917-191S .
 They were our allies in 1941-1945 .
 What were the German s
 The French proved, by their acts, that they are "ou r kind of people " .
 The Germans proved . by their acts , "than . they are not . oar kind of people" .
-Look at th e record .
+Look at the record .
 It's a record of facts, not assumptions it's a record of deeds . not pretense .
 You can't tell what Germany is really like, because yo u